CoderDojoTC/python/docs/trinket/04-loops.md

 dan.write('done with square')
 ```

+## Running the Demo
 [Run Square With Loop](https://trinket.io/python/6cadd3c046)

+## Experiments
 Can you make the turtle draw a larger square?
-Hint: change the forward(40) to be forward(100)
+Hint: change the distnace to be 80.
+How big can you make the square before the turtle goes off the screen?